zhoush210/unitree_IL_lerobot/README.md

   --dataset.repo_id=unitreerobotics/G1_ToastedBread_Dataset \
   --policy.type=pi0
 ```
-Use LoRA when training Pi0 on GPUs with less than 70GB of memory.
+Use LoRA when training Pi0 on GPUs with less than 30GB of memory.
 Add `--use_lora=true`

 # 4. 🤖 Real-World Testing

 - To test your trained model on a real robot, you can use the eval_g1.py script located in the eval_robot/eval_g1 folder.
 Here’s how to run it:
 [To open the image_server, follow these steps](https://github.com/unitreerobotics/avp_teleoperate?tab=readme-ov-file#31-%EF%B8%8F-image-server)

-- add `"type": "act",` to the first line of `pretrained_model/config.json`
 - Control the robot to enter normal control mode. `L2+B`->`L2+up`->`R1+X`

+- Eval pi0: Modify line 408 of unitree_lerobot/lerobot/lerobot/common/policies/pi0/modeling_pi0.py from `tasks = batch["task"]` to `tasks = ["Grab the red bird and put it into the box"]` before evaluating pi0.

 ```bash
 # --policy.path Path to the trained model checkpoint